Top 5 Common Scheduling Mistakes

 Unless you have a dedicated team just for your project, you will be reliant on people to be available at a time that suits your schedule.
 And in the real world that doesn’t always work out.
 People have other commitments, their day jobs, they go on training courses or they quit (although that could happen even if they are dedicated to your project).

 The dates on your schedule soon become unachievable if the people are not available.
 Add holiday time into your plan, and schedule your resources in around the hours that they can work on the project, especially if they are part-time.
 The more accurate you can get this, the more notice you can give them about upcoming tasks and the more likely they are to be free to pick up their project work when you need them.

 Scheduling can be a time consuming job, especially when you have to keep plans up to date across a large team.
 When things change all the time it can be particularly disheartening to have to do all your project planning again, but the oversight and control that a good schedule gives you is definitely worth the effort.

 Make scheduling and progress tracking easy by using an online project management tool to manage your plans and teams online.
-Sign up for a 30-day FREE Trial of ProjectManager.com and you’ll be well on the way to avoiding these scheduling mistakes.
+Sign up for a 30-day free trial of our software and you’ll be well on the way to avoiding these scheduling mistakes.